imyashkale/portfolio/docs/blog/posts/ckad/liveness-readiness.md

 ---
 title: Implementing and Configuring Liveness and Readiness Probes in Kubernetes
 icon: material/newspaper-variant-outline
 date: 2023-12-07 13:34:01
 categories:
 - Kubernetes
 - CKAD
 tags:
 - CKAD
 - Kubernetes
 ---

 #### Overview

-Liveness and readiness probes are essential for maintaining the health and efficiency of applications in Kubernetes.
-They can be implemented using HTTP requests or command executions inside the container.
+Liveness and readiness probes are crucial for maintaining the health and efficiency of applications in Kubernetes, implemented using HTTP requests or command executions within the container.

 !!! info "Documentation"
     [Configure Liveness, Readiness and Startup Probes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/){:target="_blank"}.